 It’s marked but not as well as the main Camino de Santiago routes on continental Spain.
 There are yellow arrows painted on rocks and trees here and there.
 Most of the time you follow the wooden signs pointing in the direction of the next town on the route.
 On the last day, you start seeing typical stone route markers with distances that you usually see in Galicia.

-There are several places in Gran Canaria where you can get a credential.
-It’s free of charge.
+There are several places in Maspalomas where you can get a Credential (pilgrim’s passport).

 At the tourist information office in Maspalomas Lighthouse for free.
 The office is open daily from 10.30 am to 5 pm.
 You can get your first stamp at the office as well.
 It’s the most convenient place to get your credential for the Camino de Santiago Gran Canaria.
-We got a Credential here after losing one.
+We got our Credential here.
 Phone +34 928 772 445.

 At the tourist information office Las Dunas, C/ Avda. de Tirajana, 1, Playa del Ingles.
 It’s open Mon, Tue, Thu, Fri from 9 am to 4 pm.
 Phone +34 928 765 242